Kyren223/server/nixosModules/eko-tos.md

 ## 3. User Conduct & Termination

+You agree to comply with all applicable laws when using the service.

 You are solely responsible for your actions, behavior, and any content you submit.
 We may monitor or moderate content at our discretion, but are not obligated to do so.
 We do not endorse or verify user content, and you agree not to hold us liable for anything you or others post, transmit, or share.

 You must not use the service to engage in illegal, harmful, abusive, or otherwise prohibited behavior.

 We reserve the right to suspend, restrict, or terminate your access to the service **at any time, for any reason or no reason**, with or without notice, and without obligation to disclose the reason.

+Suspension or termination of your access will not entitle you to any refund or compensation.

 ## 4. Privacy & Data Collection